LowellObservatory/LDTObserverTools/doc/scrub_deveny_pickup.rst

 resulting FFT), we simply stitch the rows together as-is and rely upon the FFT to pick out the prominent frequencies in the flattened array.

-A ecample QA plot for the FFT analysis is shown in :numref:`fft_analysis`.
+An example QA plot for the FFT analysis is shown in :numref:`fft_analysis`.

 .. _fft_analysis:
 .. figure:: figures/scrubber_fft_analysis.*